bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 - Creamer.js cannot center contents vertically like that of Beamer.js
 - The "tabulate" environement seems to have extra vertical spaces between rows
 - Contex.js Cannot color background of row/column of a tabular like that of Latex.js
+- For RECORD block type, the leading solidified blank spaces are not currently possible